 The U.S. economy continues to add jobs at a steady pace, which is good news for people seeking employment.
 If you’re looking for work, you may be curious to know what are the top jobs in today’s market.

-U.S. News & World Report has just released a new report on the top jobs for 2022.
+A recent report from U.S. News & World Report shows the top jobs for 2023.
 What’s a “top job”?
 According to the publication, it’s one that looks good for the future in terms of salary, stability and other factors.

 The rankings were determined by weighing a number of factors including median salary, the likelihood of stress and work-life balance.

 Let’s take a partial look at the list, which features top jobs, their median salaries, education requirements and their growth prospects over the decade.